 The most impressive bonus feature is a roughly 13-and-a-half-minute interview with Jamie Marchi, who was a writer for the English dub of The Devil Is a Part-Timer!
 In this feature, she explains how she came up with the Ente Isla language for the English dub.
 Apparently, there were no notes from the Japanese as to how they came up with the language or how it works.
 This was the most interesting bonus feature included on the set, and I thought it was fascinating to learn about the English dub’s version of the language.

-The other bonus features included on the second disc are a commentary for Episode 12, one textless opening songs, two textless closing songs, a trailer for the English dub of The Devil Is a Part-Timer!, and a menu of trailers for other FUNimation properties that viewers can choose to view.
+The other bonus features included on the second disc are a commentary for Episode 12, one textless opening song, two textless closing songs, a trailer for the English dub of The Devil Is a Part-Timer!, and a menu of trailers for other FUNimation properties that viewers can choose to view.

 I would recommend The Devil Is a Part-Timer!
 The Complete Series for fans of this anime, because it would allow them to have the series in their anime home video collection to watch anytime they want, and the bonus feature with Jamie Marchi is also worth seeing and owning.